 You’ll want to start the planning phase by deciding when you want to arrive and how you want to get here.
-Fortunately, there are a dozen airlines – from American Airlines to Southwest – that serve the Reno-Tahoe International Airport (RNO) with more than 130 arrivals and departures, 29+ nonstop flights.
+Fortunately, there are 12 airlines – from American Airlines to Southwest – that serve the Reno-Tahoe International Airport (RNO) with more than 130+ daily arrivals and departures, 20+ nonstop flights.

 Once you arrive, you’ll want a reliable way to explore the region.
 Fortunately, there are plenty of options.

 But you can’t beat Tahoe Truckee Area Regional Transportation, also known as TART.
 A safe and direct means of transportation, TART Connect offers curb-to-curb service, connections to TART’s Truckee night service and Dial-a-Ride door-to-door service for persons with disabilities.
 It’s easy to reserve a trip via the TART app or by making a call, and better yet, it’s free.
-There’s a special winter service that starts Dec.
-14 in both Placer and Washoe County on the North and West side from 6-10pm every day.
+We recommend using TART’s website for the most up-to-date schedules.

 If you prefer to use your own car throughout your stay, make sure to be prepared for any circumstance as winter weather can cause travel delays or road closures.
 Four-wheel or all-wheel drive models are preferred for getting around snowy roads, but if you have a two-wheel drive car, bring chains along.